Structure Formation in the Early Universe: Structure Formation after Decoupling of Matter and Radiation

-At the moment of decoupling of matter and radiation, photons could not ionize matter any more and the two constituents fell out of thermal equilibrium.
+At the moment of decoupling of matter and radiation, photons could not ionise matter any more and the two constituents fell out of thermal equilibrium.
 As a consequence, the high radiation pressure $p=\tfrac{1}{3}a_{\text{B}}T^4_\gamma$ just before decoupling did go over into the low gas pressure $p=nk_{\text{B}}T$ after decoupling.
-In fact, from (\ref{handig-temp}) and (\ref{eq:M-dec-n-dec}) it follows that at decoupling one has
+In fact, from~(\ref{handig-temp}) and~(\ref{eq:M-dec-n-dec}) it follows that at decoupling one has, using also the values in Tables~\ref{tab:planck-sat-res} and~\ref{tab:phys-const},

 where it is used that at the moment of decoupling the matter temperature $T_\nul(t_{\text{dec}})$ was equal to the radiation temperature $T_{\nul\gamma}(t_{\text{dec}})$.
-The redshift at matter-radiation equality was $z(t_{\text{eq}})=3393$, Planck~\cite{2015arXiv150201589P}.
-The fast and chaotic transition from a high pressure epoch to a very low pressure era may have resulted in large relative \emph{diabatic} pressure perturbations $\delta_T$, (\ref{eq:rel-press-pert}), due to very small fluctuations $\delta_{\text{kin}}$, (\ref{eq:kin-en}), in the kinetic energy density.
-It will be shown in Section~\ref{sec:hier-struc} that density perturbations which were cooler than their environments may have collapsed fast, depending on their scales.
+The fast and chaotic transition from a high pressure epoch to a very low pressure era may have resulted in positive or negative relative \emph{diabatic} pressure perturbations $\delta_T$,~(\ref{eq:rel-press-pert}), with widely differing values due to very small fluctuations $\delta_{\text{kin}}$,~(\ref{eq:kin-en}), in the kinetic energy density.
+Large voids were created if $\delta_T>0$.
+In Section~\ref{sec:hier-struc} it will be shown that density perturbations which were cooler than their environments may have collapsed fast, depending on their scales.
 In fact, perturbations for which

 may have resulted in primordial stars, the so-called (hypothetical) Population~\textsc{iii} stars, and larger structures, several hundred million years after the Big Bang.